 - By using the information gathered for each step of an attack, Defender for Cloud can also rule out activity that appears to be steps of an attack, but actually isn't.

-In the alerts reference, review the list of security incident alerts that can be produced by incident correlation.
+In the incidents reference, review the list of security incident that can be produced by incident correlation.

 How does Defender for Cloud detect threats?